realmichaelye/NLP-State-of-the-art-Style-Transfer/README.md

 Replicating the [Delete Retrieve Generate](https://arxiv.org/abs/1804.06437) paper from scratch without looking at its code, all in less than 7 days.

-Implemented all 4 models in the paper: DeleteOnly, DeleteAndRetrieve, TemplateBased, RetrieveOnly Credited every stackoverflow question I did search up, everything else was from scratch.
+Implemented all 4 models in the paper: DeleteOnly, DeleteAndRetrieve, TemplateBased, RetrieveOnly
+Note: I Credited every stackoverflow question I did search up, everything else was from scratch.

 Learned (intuitively understood, not just memorize & paste some code):
 - the basics: panda dataframe manipulation, pytorch sequence2sequence neural networks